Delahaye: Return to racing

 These victories combined with French patriotism ensured demand for Delahaye cars up until the German occupation of France during World War II.
 In early 1940, 100 Type 134N and Type 168 chassis were built and bodied by Renault as military cars under contract for the French army.
 The French government had ordered all private automobile production to cease in June 1939, but small numbers of cars continued to be built for the occupying German forces until at least 1942.

+In 1951, a French military team with Captain Monnier and Colonel Henri Debrus were part of the victorious crew that won the first Algiers-Cape Town Rally with a Delahaye pick-up.

 Post-war decline

 After World War II, French luxury car makers struggled under the depressed economy.
 General Pons's five-year reconstruction program (the Pons Plan) allocated the majority of its vehicles for export, and installed an increasingly punitive tax regime aimed at luxurious non-essential products, including cars with engines larger than 2 L. In 1947, 88% of Delahaye production was exported, primarily to French colonies in Asia and Africa.
 Delahaye's meagre production of 573 cars in 1948 (compared to 34,164 by market-leader Citroën), was unsustainably low.

 The new face of the postwar Delahaye was styled in-house by industrial designer Philippe Charbonneaux.
 Production of the outdated pre-war Type 135 and 148L was resumed in 1946, to restart cash flow and because the Type 175 and its two longer-wheelbased versions were not ready for introduction.
 The Type 175 was very modern when it had been envisioned in 1938 but its production was delayed until 1948 due to the war, post-war shortages, and the death of its designer.

 With a license agreement in place and no viable alternatives, Delahaye proceeded with production of the Type 175.
 However, suspension components underwent catastrophic failure, and Delahaye was obliged to buy back a number of its vehicles to avoid litigation.
 The risk of negative publicity was so great that the company kept no records of these events.
 The affair could not be effectively contained and resulted in disinterest among prospective buyers.
 The Type 175, 178 and 180 models were unable to generate enough sales to recover development and production costs.
 Their production was discontinued in mid-1951.